mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
-However, it should not be possible for anyone aside from the DS to perform a trivial DoS attack from which it is hard to recover.
+However, it should not be possible for anyone aside from the Delivery Service to perform a trivial DoS attack from which it is hard to recover.
 This can be achieved through the secure transport layer.

-In the centralized setting DoS protection can typically be performed by using tickets or cookies which identify users to a service for a certain number of connections.
-Such a system helps preventing anonymous clients to send arbitrary numbers of Group Operation messages to the Delivery Service or the MLS clients.
+In the centralized setting, DoS protection can typically be performed by using tickets or cookies which identify users to a service for a certain number of connections.
+Such a system helps in preventing anonymous clients from sending arbitrary numbers of group operation messages to the Delivery Service or the MLS clients.

 > **RECOMMENDATION:**